Jaden-Haagen/Music-Streaming-Project/README.md

 #Running the program within windows 10/11, eclipse IDE version 4.3, Java JDK 21.

--Make sure your JavaFX is configured correctly, within the eclipse IDE from there download our code and add it to the correct eclipse workspace.
+-Make sure your JavaFX is configured correctly, within the eclipse IDE, from there download our code and add it to the correct eclipse workspace.

 -open our project within eclipse